 To work with Bluetooth on Android mobile devices, peripheral devices are responsible for ensuring that they are synchronized.
 The playback on the left and right peripheral devices needs to be synchronized in time.
 Both peripheral devices must play back audio samples from the source at the same time.

 Peripheral devices can synchronize their time by using a sequence number prepended to each packet of the audio payload.
-The central will guarantee that audio packets that are meant to be played at the same time on each peripheral have the same sequence number.
-The sequence number is incremented by one after each audio packet.
+The central guarantees that audio packets that are meant to be played at the same time on each peripheral have the same sequence number.
+The sequence number increments by one after each audio packet.
 Each sequence number is 8-bit long, so the sequence numbers will repeat after 256 audio packets.
 Since each audio packet size and sample rate is fixed for each connection, the two peripherals can deduce the relative playing time.
 For more information about the audio packet, see Audio packet format and timing.

 Audio packet format and timing

 Packing audio frames (blocks of samples) into packets lets the hearing instrument derive timing from the link layer timing anchors.
 To simplify the implementation: